luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 	- This is like a circular ring with a cursor that bookmark latest location of the latest replacement.
 		Quote: "The idea is that if a page is frequently used, there is a high probability that it will be pinned when its turn for replacement arrives.
 If so, then it is skipped over and given “another chance.”

+**Implementation Notes**
+There're lots of micro optimization can be done, especially on this lock structuring

+ Now, buffer miss will force serialize the read and let everyone  waits for slow 2x io lookup (flush + read)  consider to make these non blocking for other reader and make only lock the final "swap".

+ Also, apparently I cannot just copy the design from the `mini-lsm` as is around the state read-write management.
+Mainly because buffer manager is not immutable as in LSM-tree, i.e. the code around pin-unpin are heavy R-W-U.

+ At this point, I feel like if you want to push more micro optimization by having more and more granular locksssss

+Let me save the session here for my future refactor [[SimpleDB Buffer Manager]]

+**Quizzesssss**

+>The code for LogMgr.iterator calls flush.
+Is this call necessary?Explain.

+ Since write is buffered to ram, creating a log needs to read whatever we have after creation.

+ We can not flush but it will require reading from page (in-mem) then switch to reading the file.
+Micro optimization

+>4.3.
+Can more than one buffer ever be assigned to the same block?
+Explain.

+No, it should be one the the invariant.

+Otherwise, 2 writes might ended up overwriting each other if flushing is interleaved.

+>4.4.
+The buffer replacement strategies in this chapter do not distinguish between modified and unmodified pages when looking for an available buffer.
+A possible improvement is for the buffer manager to always replace an unmodified page whenever possible.
+(a) Give one reason why this suggestion could reduce the number of disk accesses made by the buffer manager.
+(b) Give one reason why this suggestion could increase the number of disk accesses made by the buffer manager.
+(c) Do you think strategy is worthwhile?
+Explain.

+Answer:

+This is apparently a nuance question.
+Let's answer from C: the answer is "it depends".
+We need to measure the workload

+It depends on the workload.
+A -> evicts clean page
+For write heavy workload to the same dirty page, if we keep dirty page, we'll avoid evict it now and prevent near future load in other slot

+B -> evict dirty page
+For hot clean page that will be read repeatedly, dirty page is less useful here

+#revisit-later
+>Another possible buffer replacement strategy is least recently modified: the buffer manager chooses the modified buffer having the lowest LSN.
+Explain why such a strategy might be worthwhile.

+In a way, this is almost similar with LRU, except we track the LSN instead of just purely access time.
+I mean it always make sense? least LSN means that page hasn't been updated for a while.
+Especially for write heavy workload.
+For read heavy, i don't think this matter, or even harmful

+> 4.6.
+Suppose that a buffer page has been modified several times without being written to disk.
+The buffer saves only the LSN of the most recent change and sends only this LSN to the log manager when the page is finally flushed.
+Explain why the buffer doesn’t need to send the other LSNs to the log manager.

+>4.7.
+Consider the example pin/unpin scenario of Fig. 4.9a, together with the additional operations pin(60); pin(70).
+For each of the four replacement strategies given in the text, draw the state of the buffers, assuming that the buffer pool contains five buffers.

+>4.8.
+Starting from the buffer state of Fig. 4.9b, give a scenario in which:
+(a) The FIFO strategy requires the fewest disk accesses (b) The LRU strategy requires the fewest disk accesses (c) The clock strategy requires the fewest disk accesses

+>4.9.
+Suppose that two different clients each want to pin the same block but are placed on the wait list because no buffers are available.
+Consider the imple- mentation of the SimpleDB class BufferMgr.
+Show that when a single buffer becomes available, both clients will be able to use it.

+The programming exercise is also really interesting.
+Let's revisit that later once we're completed the whole DB #revisit-later